JESTER-7/holbertonschool-printf/README.md

 # PRINTF FUNCTION
 ## Plan
 #### 1 - Description
-#### 2 - The compilation
+#### 2 - Compilation
 #### 3 - Requirements
-#### 4 - Exemples
+#### 4 - Examples
 #### 5 - Flowchart

 ## **Description**
-The printf project ask us to recreate the printf function, in particular these conversion specifiers :
+The printf project asks us to recreate the printf function, in particular these conversion specifiers :
 * `%c`: Print a char
 * `%s`: Print a string
 * `%d`: Print an integer